-These represent some of the strategies used by an operating system; we do not cover much detail here since an OS course has more space to do so.
+These represent some of the strategies used by an operating system; we do not cover much detail here.
+If you want to know more, you need an OS text.

 1.4.4 Hardware-Software Interaction

 Given overlaps in hardware and software, how important is it for software to be aware of hardware, and vice-versa?
 In addition to the issues raised above of communication between parts of the design team, users of a design can benefit from knowing how their software interacts with hardware.